contiamo/operational-visualizations/docs/adr/0003-about-caching.md

 - WeakMaps in stats utils
 - hooks for scales

-### Referential transperency
+### Referential transparency

-React relies a lot on **referential transperency** when it decides if it needs to rerender or not e.g. it compares objects as reference (so called shallow comparison), it doesn't compare structure.
+React relies a lot on **referential transparency** when it decides if it needs to rerender or not e.g. it compares objects as reference (so called shallow comparison), it doesn't compare structure.
 It is a very cheap operation, because underneath it compares pointers.

 For example, if you compare primitive values: